8n8/bigwebthing/README.md

 BigWebThing will be a programming language, interpreter and tooling for creating and sharing programmable documents.

-The project is in the early stages, the current task being to write an initial specification.
+The project is in the early stages.

 # Installation (Ubuntu Linux 18.04)